-PICTURE-PERFECT: Lining the port of Emporios, the brightly colored 19th-c. houses (many lovingly restored) with their ceramic-tiled roofs and wooden windows work their magic on you before you even step off the boat.
+PICTURE-PERFECT: Lining the port of Emporios, the brightly colored 19th-c. houses (many lovingly restored) with their ceramic-tiled roofs and wooden windows worked their magic on us before we even stepped off the boat.
 Some of these houses are right on the water, and residents dive from their front patios right into the port’s crystal-clear waters.
 Regardless of when you arrive at Halki, the clock on the tower will read twenty after four.
 The clock, too, dates back to the island’s heyday and has been restored, but because of its jarring chimes, it’s been turned off.

 SACRED SPOTS: The Church of Aghios Nikolaos in Emporios was built in 1861 and has a bell tower supported by an arch partially built using ancient columns.
 If you’re heading southwest, the 19th-c.
 Monastery of Ai-Yiannis Alarga has a pretty café in a garden with an impressive cypress tree, where the monks serve souma, a traditional spirit, and local cheese with honey.

 - Area: 28 sq. km.